 Counselling and Psychotherapy in Battle, East Sussex with BACP registered counsellor

-Our first meeting will last 60 to 80 minutes and costs £20, this should give both of us time to explore whether we would like to continue.
-The charge for subsequent one hour sessions is £40, whether for an individual or couple.
-I don't feel I need to charge more for two people as I don't see it as twice the work.I can also offer longer appointments if this would be easier as sometimes an hour can feel too short.
+Our first meeting will last 60 to 80 minutes and costs £20, this will give both of us time to explore whether we would like to continue.
+After this the charge for one hour sessions is £40, whether for an individual or couple.
+I am happy to charge the same for two people as I don't see it as twice the work.I can also offer longer appointments if this would be easier as sometimes an hour can feel too short.

-Although therapy is a complex subjects which can be explored in great depth, there are also some simple ideas which can help, experience is often seen as a purely useful thing which helps us make good decisions, but sometimes using our instinct or gut reactions can be very helpful.
+Although Counselling and Therapy are complex subjects which can be explored in great depth, there are also some simple ideas which can help,for example experience and thinking are often seen as the most useful guides to help us make good decisions, but sometimes using our instinct or gut reactions can also be very helpful.
 So how do we get the best out of these seemingly contradicting abilities we all have?
 We need thinking and feeling to work together in balance to help us live and work in harmony with the world and those around us.
 Although we rightly see experience as something useful sometimes what we "learn" can lead us to make assumptions about people or ourselves that are wrong, for example " I always meet people that let me down" - these things can become a self- fulfilling prophesy and we are in danger of sabotaging ourselves.

 Often it’s the conflicting emotions that we find the most difficult to cope with, it can seem more comfortable to decide we either love or hate something or someone rather than deal with the upsetting changes in our feelings about the world and the people that we care about.